If you’ve decided to raise your quail in quail cages or pens, there are an overwhelming number of options available to you.

 Many raise chickens and quail together, so they often have a coop that needs use.

 4. Quail Recall Pens

-Recall pens are pens that are made specifically for people training quail, and bird dogs, for hunting.
+Recall pens are made specifically for people training quail, and bird dogs, for hunting.
 Think of a recall pen as a coop for quail.